Diabetes Care Instructions for Authors

-5.5.
+5.6.
 Review Articles and Meta-analyses.
 Please read the criteria and formatting guidelines for meta-analyses and systematic review articles.
-While a meta-analysis may be submitted to the journal without prior approval from the editors, review articles are only published in Diabetes Care if they have been invited or approved by the editors prior to submission.
-If you would like to submit an uninvited review article, you must first submit a proposal to the editors.
+A meta-analysis may be submitted to the journal without prior approval from the editors.
+Please query the journal's interest and provide a proposal (as detailed below) if you wish to submit an uninvited review article.

 The proposal should include the following: 1) why this is an important topic to review, why it is best suited for Diabetes Care, and why the review would appeal to the readership; 2) the article's focus; 3) major issue(s) to be addressed; 4) source of original literature to be summarized (including from X year to Y year inclusive); 5) method used; and 6) all author bios including the background of the author(s) and a description of expertise in the area to be discussed in the review.
 It is anticipated that the author(s) will have worked and published in the area covered by the review.

 Lastly, the authors must disclose whether they propose to write the entire article themselves, whether they received any form of sponsorship or honorarium for the material, and whether a pharmaceutical company, or its representative, was involved in the funding or authorship.
 In addition, the authors must point out any potential conflict of interest with a company whose products will be discussed in the review.

-All proposals should be submitted by e-mail (as Word document attachments) to Lyn Reynolds in the Editorial Office ().
+All proposals should be emailed (as Word document attachments) to Lyn Reynolds () in the Editorial Office.
 Review Articles submitted without prior approval or invitation will be returned.
 All Review Articles (whether invited or by query) are subject to peer review.